aha-develop/extensions-server-invocation-triggers/README.md

 If you want to test some arbitrary code, just drop it in one of the existing events or create a new one with a command trigger of your own.

 To run a command after installing the extension, open the search dialogue in Aha! - magnifying glass in the top right corner - and click on the "commands" tab.
-You can also get their via hotkeys by pressing "/" to open the search modal and then ">" to navigate to the commands tab.
+You can also get there via hotkeys by pressing "/" to open the search modal and then ">" to navigate to the commands tab.